08 October 2025

 Well, I’d say whichever system helps us best love one another.
 Jn 13.34-35 If it gets us to do that, if it encourages us to follow Jesus, our Lord’s okay with it.

 Even the Twelve, handpicked by Jesus, included fools and traitors, and couldn’t run something as basic as a food program.
 Ac 6.1-6 We see this throughout Christian history.
 The episcopal system falls apart every time an evil person takes the top spot.
-The presbyterian system shatters when elders stop obeying the Holy Spirit and do their own thing.
+The presbyterian system shatters when elders stop listening to the Holy Spirit and do their own thing.
 The congregationalist system corrodes when even a minority of its members go astray.

 So don’t fret over which leadership structure your church uses, and whether it’s biblical enough.
 You be biblical enough.
 Every single one of you: Concentrate on Jesus, no matter what else your church does.
 Pursue the kingdom first, and God takes care of everything else.
 Mt 6.33